backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 - `createTemporaryDirectory` a function to call to give you a temporary directory somewhere on the runner so you can store some files there rather than polluting the `workspacePath`
+- `ctx.metadata` - an object containing a `name` field, indicating the template name.
+More metadata fields may be added later.

 ### Registering Custom Actions